I must say, renting in Ericeira is no easy task.

 No more Local Accommodations?

-The enforcement of more restrict rules are good news to all of us.
-This is specially true for the people living in the town center, and above all, for those looking for a place to rent.
+The enforcement of more restrictive rules is good news to all of us.
+This is especially true for the people living in the town center, and above all, for those looking for a place to rent.

 What is the story with the new buildings in town?